 There are several reasons why you might want WebAIM to certify the accessibility of your site:

-- You may have a received funding from the federal government that requires that your materials adhere to Section 508 of the Rehabilitation Act or some other accessibility guideline or law.
+- You may have a received funding from the federal government that requires that your materials adhere to Section 508 of the Rehabilitation Act or other accessibility guidelines or laws.
 WebAIM can verify that you have met these technical requirements.

 - You may be creating a service or application that you would like to market to the federal government.
 If you can verify that your product conforms with Section 508, you will have an advantage over other similar products and services that do not meet this standard.

-- You want to confidently proclaim that your site has an accessible web presence and has been certified by a recognized leader in web accessibility.
+- You want to confidently proclaim that your site is compliant and has been certified by a recognized leader in web accessibility.

 Is certification a one-time or an ongoing process?